-- a) Children may travel on paratransit with registered customers but must pay a fare if five years or older and not travelling in the capacity of an attendant. - b) Caregivers are responsible for escorting their children to and from the vehicle at the trip origin and destination. - c) Customers travelling with children must notify the clerk when booking a trip. - d) Children must be seated and secured with a seatbelt while travelling in a vehicle. - e) Children less than 18kg must be secured in a Canadian Motor Vehicle Safety Act (CMVSS-Sec.
-213) approved child safety seat provided by the caregiver f) If the service is required to transport a customer's child to a childcare facility prior to the start of trips, satisfactory arrangements must be made with paratransit and the childcare facility to ensure that a childcare worker will escort the child to and from the vehicle.
+- a) Children may travel on paratransit with registered customers but must pay a fare if fourteen years or older and not travelling in the capacity of an attendant. - b) Caregivers are responsible for escorting their children to and from the vehicle at the trip origin and destination. - c) Customers travelling with children must notify the clerk when booking a trip. - d) Children must be seated and secured with a seatbelt while travelling in a vehicle. - e) Children less than 18kg must be secured in a Canadian Motor Vehicle Safety Act (CMVSS-Sec.
+213) approved child safety seat provided by the caregiver (CMVSS sticker on seat).
+The caregiver must do up the seatbelt restraints.
+The operator will be responsible for securing the seat in the vehicle.
+Children under seven or less than 145cm or 36kg may use the integrated child safety seat provided in each paratransit bus.
+The caregiver is responsible for doing up the restraints. - f) If the service is required to transport a customer's child to a childcare facility prior to the start of trips, satisfactory arrangements must be made with paratransit and the childcare facility to ensure that a childcare worker will escort the child to and from the vehicle.
 If the caregiver wishes to escort the child into and out of the childcare facility, they will need to book an additional trip(s) for the vehicle to come back to the childcare facility to pick the child up and continue on the trip.
 Vehicles will not wait for the caregiver to escort the child into or out of the childcare facility.
 If a customer transports his or her child to a childcare facility and then continues onto work or another place of business, it will be considered two trips and the customer will be charged accordingly.